Interior Secretary Ryan Zinke Leaves White House Amid Multiple Ethics Investigations

 Wednesday marked the final day that Interior Secretary Ryan Zinke was part of the Trump administration.
 The former cabinet member announced he would step down back in December, amid numerous ethics investigations.

-According to The Hill, Zinke is currently facing an investigation from the Justice Department regarding him using his office for personal gain.
+According to the Hill, Zinke is currently facing an investigation from the Justice Department regarding him using his office for personal gain.
 The Interior Department’s inspector general has also announced multiple inquiries regarding Zinke and his actions under the Trump administration.
 These investigations are ongoing.

 But Zinke made no mention of his legal woes on Wednesday, although he did share a short Twitter message regarding his departure.
-He posted a picture of a handwritten note in red ink on paper that bore the heading, ‘The Secretary of the Interior, Washington.”
+He posted a picture of a handwritten note in red ink on paper that bore the heading, “The Secretary of the Interior, Washington.”

 “It’s been a high honor to serve @POTUS & the American People as @Interior Secretary,” he wrote.
-“We’ve restored public lands “for the benefit & enjoyment of the people,” improved public access & shall never be held hostage again for our energy needs.
+“We’ve restored public lands ‘for the benefit & enjoyment of the people,’ improved public access & shall never be held hostage again for our energy needs.
 God bless America & those who defend her.”

 Zinke was a part of the Trump administration for 22 months.
-During that time he received backlash for rolling back major environmental policies.
-He also was a passionate proponent of the use of fossil fuel, and often backed increased production.
+During that time, he received backlash for rolling back major environmental policies.
+He also was a passionate proponent of the use of fossil fuel and often backed increased production.
 He has not announced what his plans will be following his departure from the White House.

 It's been a high honor to serve @POTUS & the American People as @Interior Secretary.
 We've restored public lands “for the benefit & enjoyment of the people,” improved public access & shall never be held hostage again for our energy needs.
 God bless America & those who defend her. pic.twitter.com/JXzVmrpDTg